rickhenderson/The-21st-Century-Classroom/Course02-What-Is-Collaboration.md

 * A visual way to represent the definition of an idea or topic.
 * Provides a framework

-Students are required to work in groups?
+Students are required to work in groups or pairs?
 Students have shared responsibilty?
 Students make substantive decisions together?
 Students' work is interdependent?